b0rgbart3/LightBurst/README.md

 # LightBurst
-A graphic puzzle game written in Objective C for the iPhone and iPad.
+A graphic puzzle game written in Objective C for the iPhone, iPad, and any iOS device, available on the AppStore.

 ![screenshot.jpg](screenshot.jpg)